 Omega-3 fatty acids.
 Omega-3s have been linked to a reduced risk of heart disease.
 Among other things, they help to reduce blood triglycerides levels.

 Phytosterols.
-Nuts naturally contain phytosterols, which help lower blood cholesterol by reducing the amount that the body absorbs.
+Nuts naturally contain phytosterols (plant sterols), which help lower blood cholesterol by reducing the amount that the body absorbs.

 Arginine.
 The amino acid arginine helps blood vessels remain flexible and less prone to blood clots.

-Nuts are also naturally low in saturated fat and sodium, and contain no dietary cholesterol.
+Nuts are also naturally low in saturated fat (which makes up <15% of the total fat in nuts) and sodium, and contain no dietary cholesterol.

 The bottom line

-Decades of research shows that nuts help support cardiovascular health, making them a key staple in a heart-healthy diet.
+Decades of research shows that nuts help support heart health, making them a key staple in a heart-healthy eating pattern.
 So, as part of Heart Week (and beyond), enjoy a healthy handful (30g) of nuts every day.
-Choose unsalted, dry roasted or raw varieties as a snack, or add a handful to salads, cereal, smoothies, soups, or stir-fries.
+Choose unsalted, roasted or raw varieties as a snack, and add nuts to salads, cereal, smoothies, soups, or stir-fries.

 References